ufidon/eth/lectures/mod4/Vulnerabilities.md

 ---
 - Used to share files
   - Usually runs on top of:
-    - NetBIOS
-    - NetBEUI, or
+    - NetBIOS, NetBEUI, or TCP/IP
-    - TCP/IP
 - Several hacking tools target SMB
   - [L0phtcrack’s](https://l0phtcrack.gitlab.io/) SMB Packet Capture utility and SMBRelay
     - It took Microsoft seven years to patch these